If you’re looking for top-rated Fitbit comparison reviews, you’ve come to the right page.

 In this top-rated Fitbit comparison reviews article, we will look at the current best-selling Fitbit Activity Trackers to help you decide which will be right for you.

 All but the Zip and the One are worn on the wrist, with these designed to be clipped onto clothing or slipped into a pocket or bra.
 These are good options for people who would rather have their wrist free, but keep in mind that clip-on devices can be lost more easily.

 The Fitbit One and the Fitbit Flex 2 can be attached to an ankle band if desired.
-The Fitbit Flex 2 can also be worn as a neck pendant.
+The Fitbit Flex 2 can be worn as a neck pendant.

 The free Fitbit app is compatible with iOS, Android, and Windows applications.

 Most models have customizable dials and bands that can be changed to suit your outfit.
 New band styles and colors are added regularly, so be sure to use the link at the bottom of this page to visit Amazon where you can check out the current range on offer.